The Bankrate promise

 For overdraft protection that uses a line of credit or a linked credit card, it’s important to know the interest rate you’ll pay on any transferred balances.
 Rates vary by institution and account type.
 Review the terms and conditions before signing up.

-A sample of banks and fees charged for different types of overdraft protection:
+A sample of banks and the fees they charge for different types of overdraft protection:

 |Chase||Linked deposit account||$0*|